 The 2013 season started off strong for Steve and the No. 88 team.
 In the first 5 races they finished 7th or better with two 2nd place finishes at Daytona and California, with a total of five top-five finishes in the regular season.
 The team captured its first pole of the season in Kentucky in June and solidly remained in the top ten in points during the regular season.
 With that success, the team made the Chase for the Sprint Cup, which is the third time for Letarte and Earnhardt together, and after three 2nd place finishes, a pole at Dover, and finishing in the top eight in 8 of the 10 Chase races, the team finished fifth in final championship standings for the 2013 season.

 A lifetime dedicated to performance paid off in 2014 as the No. 88 team won the Daytona 500.
 With the win cemented, Steve now focuses on building a championship season in 2014 before joining NBC as an Analyst in 2015.
 To that end, the team posted second place finishes at Phoenix, Las Vegas and Darlington and a third place finish at Martinsville.
 The team won its second race of the season at Pocono to give Dale Jr. his first multi-win season since 2004.
 They went on to post a top five finish at Kentucky and finished third at Infineon, which was a first for Dale Earnhardt Jr. at that race track.
 In August, Letarte's winning pit startegy guided Dale Earnhardt Jr. to his third victory of the season with a sweep at Pocono.
-With three wins so far this season, the team all but solidifies their ticket to the Chase for the Sprint Cup, the team won its fourth victory of the season at Martinsville Speedway in October, the same track where Steve won for the first time as a crew chief in 2005 with Jeff Gordon.
+With three wins so far this season, the team has solidified their ticket to the Chase for the Sprint Cup, the team won its fourth victory of the season at Martinsville Speedway in October, the same track where Steve won for the first time as a crew chief in 2005 with Jeff Gordon.
 The team finished eigth in the final championship standings for the 2014 season.